awslabs/data-on-eks/website/docs/gen-ai/inference/Llama2.md

 :::

-# Llama-2-Chat on EKS: Deploying Llama-2-13b Chat Model with Ray Serve and Gradio
+# Deploying Llama-2-13b Chat Model with Inferentia, Ray Serve and Gradio
 Welcome to the comprehensive guide on deploying the [Meta Llama-2-13b chat](https://ai.meta.com/llama/#inside-the-model) model on Amazon Elastic Kubernetes Service (EKS) using [Ray Serve](https://docs.ray.io/en/latest/serve/index.html).
-In this tutorial, you will not only learn how to harness the power of Llama-2, but also gain insights into the intricacies of deploying large language models (LLMs) efficiently, particularly on [AWS Neuron](https://aws.amazon.com/machine-learning/neuron/) instances, such as `inf2.24xlarge` and `inf2.48xlarge`, which are optimized for deploying and scaling large language models.
+In this tutorial, you will not only learn how to harness the power of Llama-2, but also gain insights into the intricacies of deploying large language models (LLMs) efficiently, particularly on [trn1/inf2](https://aws.amazon.com/machine-learning/neuron/) (powered by AWS Trainium and Inferentia) instances, such as `inf2.24xlarge` and `inf2.48xlarge`, which are optimized for deploying and scaling large language models.

 ### What is Llama-2?
 Llama-2 is a pretrained large language model (LLM) trained on 2 trillion tokens of text and code.
 It is one of the largest and most powerful LLMs available today.
 Llama-2 can be used for a variety of tasks, including natural language processing, text generation, and translation.